na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

    Timeskip of a few days / weeks and we're back to Tsukuyomi.
 He's at Usa Jingu *(a major temple in Southern Japan to Hachiman, considered the 2nd most royally prestigious after Amaterasu's Ise Jingu, South of Kyoto)* overlooking it being overrun by loads of AAAAAAAAAA I'VE GONE INSANE Cthultists.
-Ama2's cuts and bruises from when he attacked her are being treated at Olympus, but otherwise Mr. Chunni here is being chased by the most of the remaining Japanese Embassy who were at Olympus.
+Ama2 is being treated for her ~~near-fatal slashes~~ cuts and bruises at Olympus, back from when he attacked her, but otherwise Mr. Chunni here is being chased down by the most of the remaining Japanese Embassy who were there.
    Tsukuyomi takes out a bunch of Cthultists with his Ult, then gets all the Patrons of the temple to pledge to himself in absolute devotion as payment - stealing 8man's Worshippower for himself and slavedriving the mortals into even more efficient Worshippower-factories for himself.

 -> ![Tsuku Splash used for Lore](https://files.catbox.moe/69l4kk.jpg) <-